-Reveal Math champions student agency by encouraging growth mindset, metacognition, productive struggle, and social and emotional learning.
+In Reveal Math[®], student agency is surfaced in these areas: metacognition, productive struggle, and social and emotional learning.
 Briefly, growth mindset is the belief that abilities can be improved with effort.
 Research has shown that students with growth mindsets outperform those with fixed mindsets.
-In a study that followed 373 students transitioning to 7th grade, the research team monitored their math grades over the following two years.
+In a study that followed 373 students transitioning to seventh grade, the research team monitored their math grades over the following two years.
 Their analysis showed significant improvement for students with growth mindset (Blackwell, Trzesniewski & Dweck, 2007).

-Practices around metacognition, productive struggle, and social and emotional learning objectives are integrated into lessons and provide teacher guidance and support to help students build these competencies.
-It is critical to understand teacher implementation of these competencies and their impact on student behavior and learning outcomes.
+Practices around metacognition, productive struggle, and social and emotional learning objectives are integrated into lessons and provide teacher guidance and support in building these competencies in students.
+It is critical to understand teacher implementation of these competencies and the impact on student behavior and learning outcomes.
+The following sections describe the research on metacognition, productive struggle, and social and emotional learning in schools and math classrooms.